jaquith/cmp-integrations/docs-src/doc-home.md

 # Known Limitations

-This framework presently uses polling, and expects a synchronous response from the `cmpFetchCurrentConsentDecision` method - patterns like callbacks and event listeners will be explored in subsequent iterations.
+This framework presently uses polling, and expects a synchronous response from the `cmpFetchCurrentConsentDecision` method - patterns like callbacks and event listeners will be explored in subsequent iterations, and will be more resource-efficient (less polling, but likely still a bit to solve the CMP/TiQ race).
+For now, we've prioritized simplicity and reliability.

-Maintaining a map in JSON is worse than a UI for mapping tags to groups.
+Maintaining a map in JSON not an ideal user experience - we're working to formalize this approach natively in Tealium iQ.

-So far, the follow integrations are prebuilt:
- - OneTrust (opt-in and opt-out)
- - Usercentrics Browser SDK (opt-in)

 ----